Skip to content

 Alopecia

-Androgenetic alopecia is a genetic disease and it is believed that the predisposition to it is hereditary.
+Androgenetic alopecia is a genetic disease and it is believed that the predisposition to occur is hereditary.

 CONTACT US